- A well-needed break

 Wonderful, just what I needed.

 I popped into the walk-in centre and they put a patch on it, and I went about my normal day.
-The next day, I took off the patch and that little hole was now a gaping wound, where I could easily slip two fingers.
+The next day, I took off the patch and that little hole was now a gaping wound, where I could slip two fingers.

 My stitches were opening up.
 I went to the walk-in centre again and they packed it with this weird woolly material made of seaweed.
 It essentially helps the wound heal from the bottom up and just dissolves in your body naturally.
 I went to the doctor every week for about a month whilst it healed, as it kept splitting open again.